HaiderZaidiDev/Discord-Pin-Archiver-Bot/README.md

 `+del`: Deletes the last message in #pin-archive.

+`+help`: Displays all of the bots commands, including the permissions required to execute.

 * Note: +Archive and +Del can only be used by the super users or roles in the config.ini

 ## To-do